 Athis is a member of the Companions who can be a follower or spouse, as well as one-handed skill trainer, level capped at 25.

 Anwen (Redguard), Orla (Nord) and Senna (Breton).
-All of these lovely ladies live in the Temple of Dibella, goddess of love, beauty and sex.
-Of course.
-Note: There seems to be some kind of bug with Orla where she refuses to leave the temple and live in any other homes.
+All of these ladies live in the Temple of Dibella, goddess of love, in Markarth.
+Note: There seems to be some kind of bug with Orla where refuses to leave the temple and live in any other homes.

 While not devotees of a love goddess, these three seem to be popular hunky husband choices for their looks, personality and skills.